boras-pl/freemiga/README.md

 - root, password: freemiga
 - user, password: brfm
 - F12 goes to the Amiberry menu
-- execute ./expand_partition.sh as root to get a full size of / (there is a bug in v1.1.
-Check the latest script version out)
+- execute ./expand_partition.sh as root to get a full size of /
+- execute ./wifi_setup.sh as root and provide your network name and password.
+It should work after reboot.
+If not, check the password again.
+You may use ifdown wlan0, then ifup wlan0 instead of reboot.
+However, a misterious warning is shown from the driver.
+- kernel messagess are hidden.
+Edit /boot/cmdline.txt and edit or remove vt.color=0x00

 Notes:
 - Should you have any questions, please visit following sites first: